Food Control CertHE

 Course overview

-Designed for those who wish to become Food Safety Inspectors or Auditors by covering the requirements of the Chartered Institute of Environmental Health’s (CIEH) Higher Certificate in Food Control (HCFC)
+Previous industry experience is a strong starting position for studying this course; it is primarily designed for those who wish to become Food Safety Inspectors or Auditors, by covering the requirements of the Chartered Institute of Environmental Health’s (CIEH) Higher Certificate in Food Control (HCFC).

-- Study in the state-of-the-art Alison Gingell Building which features a suite of analytical and biological laboratories where you can gain hands-on experience
+• Study in the Alison Gingell building which features a suite of analytical and biological laboratories where you can gain hands-on experience with industry-standard facilties4.

 5 QS Stars for Teaching and Facilities